Low Regularity Ray Tracing for Wave Equations with Gaussian beams: Introduction

 \section{Introduction}

 Significant interest in inverse problems and imaging centers around low-regularity wave equations.
 Often times in nature equations governing physical situations can be irregular and discontinuities are difficult to model.
-Ray tracing techniques used in geophysics often require $C^{2}$ coefficients to model the physical phenomenon.
+Ray tracing techniques used in geophysics often require $C^{3}$ coefficients to model the physical phenomenon.
 These techniques have been popular with the inverse problems community \cite{AS, Isakov, Isakov2,Rakesh, Rakesh2, SU1, SU2}.
-The goal of this article is to introduce a construction which generalizes the Gaussian beam Ansatz and is suitable for proving multi-dimensional observability estimates for the weakest type of regularity possible.
-We demonstrate the relationship of these observability estimates to hyperbolic inverse boundary value problems and the geodesic X-ray transform.
+The goal of this article is to introduce a construction which generalizes the Gaussian beam Ansatz and is suitable for proving multi-dimensional observability estimates for low regularity equations.
+The relationship of these observability estimates to hyperbolic inverse boundary value problems is clear.
+One can 'observe' or recover a source from following the geometric optics rays from the observation back to the source.
+This technique is known as ray-tracing.
 Our results indicate that in some cases, for practical applications imaging is still possible.
 The main theorems extend the observability estimates of \cite{fz} both in dimension and generality of the geometry.
-We assume a condition on the manifolds which is related to the observability criterion of Bardos-Lebeau-Rauch, \cite{blr}.
-We give some applications to the study of inverse problems and the relationship to the hyperbolic Dirichlet-to-Neumann map.
+We use the observability criterion of Bardos-Lebeau-Rauch, \cite{blr} and a non-gliding hypothesis on the rays.

-Specifically, we prove in this paper observability estimates for $n$-dimensional classical wave equations with non-Lipschitz coefficients.
-Whenever the coefficients are in a Lipschitz or Zygmund class we establish observability estimates which we relate to inverse problems.
-When the coefficients are in a log-Lipschitz or log-Zygmund class we show observability estimates with loss of derivatives.
-We generalize the work of \cite{fz} to close the gap between the Lipschitz case where observability estimates hold in energy space to the Holder case when they fail at all finite orders corresponding to an infinite loss of derivatives.
-We also provide an outline of how to generalize the Ansatz constructed to obtain the same results but with coefficients lying in the space of integral Zygmund coefficients.
+Specifically, we prove in this paper observability estimates for $n$-dimensional classical wave equations with $C^{1,1}$ and $C^2$ time dependent coefficients.
+Whenever the coefficients are in these low regularity classes we establish observability estimates even though the typical assumption is $C^3$ coefficients.
+We will give a precise idea of why this is true when specifying the error estimates for the construction of the approximate solution, or Ansatz solution.
+This appears to be the first case in which space and time dependent coefficients are also examined in the context of observability estimates.